wilkotom/containerstuff/Exercise_1/README.md

 Starting the environment
 ------------------------

 To start the environment, run `docker-compose up`.

+You can then visit https://demo.wilkinson-rowe.name:8443/ in a web browser.

+Note that due to the installation hardening, you will be prompted for an HTTP Basic Auth username and password to be given access to the WordPress configuration screen.
+The default username is _Administrator_ and the default password is _changeit_.

 *NB* As `docker-compose.yaml` specifies version 3.7 of the file format, a relatively recent version of Docker Engine (18.06.0+) is required.
 This is in accordance with the specification ("Use latest docker version syntax").